Fused Deposition Modeling is a 3D printing technology that creates parts from the plastic filament by melting and then depositing them in layers.

 - FDM is the most cost-effective method of manufacturing bespoke thermoplastic components and prototypes.

 - Due to the lower cost of FDM printers and wide availability, the lead times are minimal and cheaper than other additive manufacturing processes.

-- There is a large variety of thermoplastic materials available for prototyping as well as certain non-commercial practical.
+- There is a large variety of thermoplastic materials available for prototyping and certain non-commercial practicals.
 Most common injection moulding materials can be replicated using FDM

 - The technology is aesthetically pleasing, easy to use, and appropriate for the workplace.